Omni Calculator logo

 Once we have our initial deposit defined, the futures contract specifications, and the number of contracts we are going to trade, we use our margin call calculator in a different way for calculating the maximum contract value change (Δ Contract value\footnotesize \rm {\Delta \ Contract \ value}).

 1. First, we define whether we are short or long and input a loss.
-The calculator will tell you how much is your current balance.
+The calculator will tell you how much your current balance is.

 2. You iterate the loss until you get the breakeven margin call value.
 For our example above, the value is:

-Considering the ES mini SP500 has a value of 50 USD per point, then the maximum contract value change is 30.
+Considering that the ES mini SP500 has a value of 50 USD per point, the maximum contract value change is 30.

 2. Taking into consideration the maximum bearable drawdown indicated above, define how many futures contracts you would be willing to sell to reduce the maintenance margin level.

-3. Consider covering your positions with options strategies such the ones we cover at the Options spread calculator so in case the market goes against your futures contract position, you still could make money from options.
+3. Consider covering your positions with options strategies such as the ones we cover at the options spread calculator so that in case the market goes against your futures contract position, you still could make money from options.
 With such profit, you could reduce total losses or cover the margin call.

 What to do if I get a margin call?